Kabir panth: Kabir Dharamdas Vanshavali (Damakheda) – Vanshguru List

+Dharamdas lineage guru would slightly later found the Damakheda maṭh (also known as māī meaning "mother) located in modern-day Chhattisgarh.
+It conducted missionary activities in central India and had branches located in Raipur, Bilaspur, and Chindawara.

 Kabir Chaura

 Surat Gopal first founded the Kabir Chaura maṭh (also known as bāp meaning "father") in Varanasi.
 It conducted missionary activities in Gujarat, Uttar Pradesh, and Bihar and had a branch located at Magahar.

-Dham Khera

-After the founding of Kabir Chaura by disciple Surat Gopal, Dharamdas would slightly later found the Dham Khera (Damakheda) maṭh (also known as māī meaning "mother) located in modern-day Chhattisgarh.
-It conducted missionary activities in central India and had branches located in Raipur, Bilaspur, and Chindawara.

 Practices and beliefs

 Adherents must disavow polytheism, reject the consumption of alcohol, bathe daily whilst praising God, and maintain a strict vegetarian diet.
 They should allow those who sin against them up to three chances of forgiveness.
 Kabirpanthis greet with the phrase Bandagī (meaning "salutation to you").
 Furthermore, followers are instructed to avoid the company of women whom are ill-natured, never disavow their wife from their property, never tell a lie, never steal, never give false testimony against another person, and never negatively gossip about others.

 Hindu Kabirpanthis recite the name Raam whilst Muslim Kabirpanthis use the name Khuda as an appellation for God.
 Lay Kabirpanthis are led by a mahant.
 A Kabirpanthi mahant is adorned in special garbs, such as a conical cap, a necklace known as a kanthi, a rosary of tulsi (sweet basil), and clothing that is white or brownish-red in colour.
 Mahants may have a tilak (frontal mark) of the Vaishnavite tradition.
 The frontal mark may also be a streak along the ridge of their nose using sandal or gopichandan paste.
 Mahants are not obliged to remain celibate and some marry.

 Kabir Panthis can follow the ethical and social customs of the day according to tradition without hindrance.
 Lay persons can be cremated according to Hindu law and priests can be buried or cremated depending upon which tradition one wishes to follow.
 In the Caribbean and across North America, Kabir Panthis may opt for burning or burial.